|

 Studies in Germany are particularly attractive for lawyers from countries whose legal system is based on the continental legal tradition - including Kazakhstan.
 After Word War II, responding to the catastrophe of the Third Reich, Germany has focused eminently on building up a modern "Rechtsstaat" (state based on the rule of law) with a sophisticated legal system.
 For many countries, in particular in East Europe and Asia, German law and German legal science have become a source of inspiration for the development of their own legal system.
 For the foreign lawyers, not the details of the German law are interesting but the structures, the innovative legal concepts, the highly developed legal dogmatics and in particular the systematic approach and the advanced legal methodology.

-Are you interested?
-Then, in a first step, you should inform yourself about the study programs that come into consideration.
-It may be a good idea to contact a relevant university in order to make sure that your participation in the program is in principle possible.
-Besides advanced language skills usually a master's degree (in some cases a bachelor's degree) and sometimes other qualifications are required.
-You should also acquaint yourself with the scholarship programs.
-In a second step you should see me for consultation (MNU Law School, office 219; e-mail: tschmit1@gwdg.de).
+In a second step you should contact me for consultation (e-mail: tschmit1@thomas-schmitz-eu.de).
 On closer examination, some course offers may be less interesting than they appear in the advertising of the universities.
 Others may not be well advertised but correspond better to your personal interests or promise a better individual support.
-Concerning scholarship programs, you may also get advice from other DAAD lecturers in Kazakhstan or in the future from the coming DAAD Regional Office in Bishkek.
+Concerning scholarship programs, you may also get advice from the present DAAD lectures in Kazakhstan or the DAAD Regional Office Bishkek.
 Finally, in a third step you may submit your applications to the German university and the scholarship provider.
 Plan all these steps a year in advance so that you do not risk to miss the deadline.
 In particular, upgrade and certify your language skills in time!
-For many DAAD scholarships, the deadline for applications is in autumn.
+For many DAAD scholarships, the deadline for applications is in September or October.

 Study programs for foreign law students in Germany

-A. Summer courses (as advertised for 2024)
+A. Summer courses (as advertised for 2026)

 Note: If not indicated otherwise, the summer courses will be in English and on-campus.